 Their advantages and disadvantages are described in the table below.

-Approach: Advantages Disadvantages
+Approach: | Advantages | Disadvantages |

-Makes maximum use of compiler's ability to check references.
+Early binding through interfaces | Resulting application is faster.
+Code is cleaner.
+Makes maximum use of compiler's ability to check references. |

-Have to use Type Library with Delphi.
+Have to use Type Library with Delphi. |

-Late binding -The controller's variables are declared as OLE Variants, and each method or property reference is resolved at run time.
-No need to work with Type Libraries.
-Compiler can't check your references -- frequent source of bugs -- won't be checked until runtime.
+Late binding -The controller's variables are declared as OLE Variants, and each method or property reference is resolved at run time. | No need to work with Type Libraries. | Compiler can't check your references -- frequent source of bugs -- won't be checked until runtime.
+In addition, resolving references at runtime is slow. |

 Using Word as the server